OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Advanced Breakout Board/RP2040 Advanced Breakout Board - Passthrough/README.md

 A 4pin (1x4pin) 2.54mm connector is located beside the `toggle` screw terminals.
 This can be used for most common three position rocker switches that have a 4pin breakout connector on them.

-A 3pin (1x3pin) JST 2.00mm connector labeled `RGB LED` can be found on the left side that allows for the connection of addressible RGB LEDs.
+A 3pin (1x3pin) JST 2.00mm connector labeled `RGB LED` can be found on the left side that allows for the connection of addressable RGB LEDs.
 Our code is compatible with most WS2812B and SK6812 LEDs.

 A 20pin (2x10pin) 2.54mm connector is located in the bottom left of the board, matching the location and pinout of standard Brook boards.
 If you are planning to use the 20pin connector you do not need to use the screw terminals on the board, and vice versa if you prefer to wire a stick yourself.